giovannypietro/mcp-samples/COMPLIANCE_REPORT.md

 ## Production Readiness

-### Current Status: ✅ **PRODUCTION READY**
+### Current Status: ✅ **NOT PRODUCTION READY**

+> [!IMPORTANT] >This is a sample implementation and it is NOT meant for production use.
+Please contact @giovannypietro or @apietro777 for production usage.

-The implementation is ready for production deployment with the following considerations:
+The implementation is not ready for production deployment.
+You need to think about the following considerations:

-1. **OAuth Authorization Server**: Configure with a production OAuth server (Auth0, Okta, Keycloak, etc.)
+1. **OAuth Authorization Server**: Configure with a production Identity Orchestration server like Strata Maverics.

 2. **HTTPS**: Enable HTTPS for all endpoints
 3. **JWT Validation**: Implement proper JWT validation with JWKS
 4. **Token Storage**: Use encrypted storage for tokens
 5. **Monitoring**: Add logging and monitoring
 6. **Rate Limiting**: Implement rate limiting for API endpoints

-### Configuration for Production
+### Example Configuration for Production

 ```bash
 # Production OAuth Configuration